-The Report has been prepared in accordance with the latest disclosure requirements of the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") set out in Appendix C2 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") issued by The Stock Exchange of Hong Kong Limited ("HKEx").
-The content index of the ESG Reporting Guide is attached to the Report for the convenience of the stakeholders.
+The Report has been prepared in accordance with the disclosure requirements of the Environmental, Social and Governance Reporting Code (the "ESG Reporting Code") set out in Appendix C2 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") issued by The Stock Exchange of Hong Kong Limited ("HKEx").
+The content index of the ESG Reporting Code is attached to the Report for the convenience of the stakeholders.